Cite this Article

 TOEFL Score Basics

 The TOEFL is scored on a scale of between 0 and 120 points.
 The scores you earn on the test you take will be valid for a period of two years following the exam date.
 Each individual section (Listening, Speaking, Reading, Writing) is worth a maximum score of 30 points.
 For the Reading and Listening sections, scoring is simple.
 There is only one correct answer, so these two sections can be graded automatically.
 The Speaking and Writing sections are evaluated manually by graders, as the questions are more open-ended and require a human eye.
 Your TOEFL results will also now include two scores: one that you received for the most recent test you took, and a Superscore or TOEFL My Best Score result that is the combination of all the top section scores you earned for every test you took over the past two years.
-Not every university will accept your Superscore/TOEFL My Best Score, but here is a list of who does.
+Not every university will accept your Superscore/TOEFL My Best Score, so check with your university.

 TOEFL iBT versus PBT